National Legal Hotline

 Residential Tenancies in South Australia

-Responsibilities of landlord and tenants
+General responsibilities of landlord and tenants

-• ensuring the tenant has private enjoyment of the place.
+• Ensuring the tenant has private enjoyment of the place.
 This means the landlord needs to provide proper notice if they want to arrive the premises (for example, to repair something or inspect the property).

-• making sure that the premises exist in a reasonable state of repair and cleanliness before the tenant moves in.
+• Making sure that the premises exist in a reasonable state of repair and cleanliness before the tenant moves in.

-• carrying out urgent repairs to essential services (these typically are such things as heating, electricity and water services).
+• Carry out urgent repairs to essential services (these typically are such things as heating, electricity and water services).
 They must also carry out general repairs for which the landlord is responsible within a reasonable time.

-• letting the landlord know of the need for urgent repairs immediately and general repairs within seven days of being aware of the problem.
+• Letting the landlord know of the need for urgent repairs immediately and general repairs within seven days of being aware of the problem.

 Residential tenancy disputes